 “ All companies want investors who can bring more than cash.
-The partners and advisors at Tullis Health Investors have solid, long term reputations, and John Tullis is a strong Surefire Medical board member and an invaluable resource in extending our business into China. ”
+The partners and advisors at Tullis Health Investors have solid, long-term reputations, and John Tullis is a strong Surefire Medical board member and an invaluable resource in extending our business into China. ”

 “ It is refreshing to work with Jim Tullis, who understands that the value of an organization is its leadership first, followed by the brands.
 His guidance comes with experience and deep knowledge of our industry.
-When things are going well, he is there to cheer us on, and when the inevitable bumps in the road are hit, he is the calming voice that finds solution.
+When things are going well, he is there to cheer us on, and when the inevitable bumps in the road are hit, he is the calming voice that finds solutions.
 He is the confidant that every CEO should have. ”

 TG | Tullis Growth